 Your child isn't lazy.
 Their brain just doesn't run on the same fuel.

-You might recognize your child in a story about a boy who was labeled, written off, told repeatedly that he wasn't trying hard enough.
+You might recognize your child in a story about a boy who was labeled, written off, and told over and over that he just wasn't trying hard enough.
 The systems designed to motivate everyone around him didn't just fail — they actively worked against him.
 And when he finally got what he actually needed?
 He was extraordinary.
 Not because he changed.
 Because someone finally stopped measuring him by the wrong ruler.

 Abstract blue background with a curving black line